 Soap scum | 1 part liquid softener and 1 part warm water.
 How: Spray and wipe. |

 Bathtubs | Porcelain tub: liquid cleanser and water.
-How: Apply and scrub with sponge then rinse.
+How: Apply and scrub with a sponge, then rinse.
 Acrylic tub: dish soap and warm water.
-How: Apply and scrub with sponge then rinse.
+How: Apply and scrub with a sponge, then rinse.
 Plastic tub: cleaner with water.
-How: Apply and scrub with sponge then rinse.
+How: Apply and scrub with a sponge, then rinse.
 Fiberglass tubs: cleaner and water.
-How: Spray and wipe then rinse. |
+How: Spray and wipe, then rinse. |

 Ceramic tiles | 3 quarts water, ½ cup ammonia and ½ cup white vinegar.
-How: Spray and scrub with soft brush then rinse. |
+How: Spray and scrub with a soft brush, then rinse. |

-Stone surfaces | 1 tablespoon of dish soap and 1-quart warm water.
-How: Wipe with cloth and rinse. |
+Rust and rust stains | 1 tablespoon of dish soap and 1 quart of warm water.
+How: Wipe with a cloth and rinse. |

-Adhesive residue | Olive oil.
-How: Apply then scrap after 15 minutes. |
+Stone surfaces | Olive oil.
+How: Apply, then scrap after 15 minutes. |

 Shower pans | WD-40.
 How: Apply and rinse after 15 minutes. |

-Shower drains | White vinegar, baking soda and hot water.
-How: Pour hot water, then 1 cup baking soda then 1 cup white vinegar after 10 minutes.
-Cover for 15 minutes then flush with hot water. |
+Wash in the machine and dry. | White vinegar, baking soda, and hot water.
+How: Pour hot water, 1 cup baking soda, and 1 cup white vinegar after 10 minutes.
+Cover for 15 minutes, then flush with hot water. |

 Shower doorknobs | WD-40.
 How: Apply and wipe dry after 15 minutes. |